-TMDLs specifically allocate the allowable fecal coliform loading to each of the restricted shellfish harvesting areas within the West River Basin.
-The only permitted point source of bacteria in the basin is the Anne Arundel Municipal Separate Storm Sewer Systems (MS-4) which received a WLA.
-The fact that the TMDLs do not assign WLAs to any other sources in the watershed should not be construed as a determination by either EPA or MDE that there are no additional sources in the watershed that are subject to the National Pollutant Discharge Elimination System (NPDES) program.
+TMDLs specifically allocate the allowable fecal coliform loading to each of the two restricted shellfish harvesting areas within the Manokin River Basin.
+There are four permitted point sources of fecal coliform bacteria which received a WLA.
+The fact that the TMDLs do not assign WLAs to any other sources in the watershed should not be construed as a determination by either

+EPA or MDE that there are no additional sources in the watershed that are subject to the National Pollutant Discharge Elimination System (NPDES) program.
 In addition, the fact that EPA is approving these TMDLs does not mean that EPA has determined whether some of the sources discussed in the TMDLs, under appropriate conditions, might be subject to the NPDES program.
-TMDLs for each area were expressed as a median a 90th percentile load, which is consistent with the format of Maryland's bacteriological criteria, which assign numeric threshold criteria for fecal coliforms based on the median and 10 percent of sample data.
+TMDLs for each area were expressed as a median and a 90th percentile load, which is consistent with the format of Maryland's bacteriological criteria, which assign numeric threshold criteria for fecal coliform based on the median and 10 percent of sample data.